 Dr. James Barnett

 The Hall of Distinction recognizes individuals who have made significant contributions to Louisiana’s farming, ranching, forestry, aquaculture, education, and agribusiness industries.

-This year’s inductees are James Barnett, John Denison, Jay Hardwick
+The 2020 Louisiana Agriculture Hall of Distinction inductees are James Barnett, John Denison, Jay Hardwick, and Calvin Viator.

 Barnett, a Pineville native, has spent nearly 50 years advancing the reforestation of Southern pine species.
 He is being honored for his major contributions, research, and advancements with seeds and seedlings.
 A former captain in the U.S. Coast Guard Reserve, he has written more than 350 publications on seedling survivability and forest nursery management.
 He is a 50-year member of the Society of American Foresters and a distinguished alumnus of the LSU School of Renewable Natural Resources.

 Denison is a third-generation farmer from Iowa, Louisiana.
 He is being recognized for his integral role in the advancements in the production and profitability of Louisiana’s rice industry.
 Denison has earned numerous honors and significant positions over the years, including chairman of the Louisiana Rice Producers Group, Rice Farming Magazine Farmer of the Year and serving as a founding member of the Louisiana Rice Research Board.

 Hardwick, of Newellton, has made cotton farming more environmentally friendly by focusing on production techniques that have minimal impact on the surrounding ecosystem.
 His previous honors include the National Cotton Achievement Award, the National Award for Environmental Sustainability and the U.S. Environmental Protection Agency’s Environmental Excellence Award.
 He also serves as chairman of the

 American Cotton Producers of the National Cotton Council.